LSU-UE5/UE5-Materials/two-sided/README.md

 ##### `Step 19.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Add a **Camera Vector WS** and **Vertex Normal WS** node.
 This will be the start of our vector arithmetic to determine the side of the plane that the player (camera) is on.
+The camera looks at us, and the vertex normal looks at foraward from the player's point of view.

 ![group and comment nodes](images/CmVectorVertexNrml.png)